RS-labhub/SeedLink-Shepherd/readme.md

 #

 ##  :outbox_tray: Installation Guide
-- These are the steps required to install the python project:
+- These are the steps required to install and run the SeedLink 🌱 project:

 1. Clone the Repository: Open a terminal or command prompt and clone the SeedLink 🌱 repository from GitHub using the following command: